 - 1. For line 1, Generator Nameplate Capacity, report the highest value on the nameplate in megawatts rounded to the nearest tenth.
 If the nameplate capacity is expressed in kilovolt amperes (kVA), convert to kilowatts by multiplying the corresponding power factor by the kVA, divide by 1,000 to express in megawatts to the nearest tenth.
-If generator nameplate capacity is exceeded by net summer capacity, provide the reason(s) in SCHEDULE 7. - 2.
-For line 2, Net Capacity, enter the generator's (unit's) summer and winter net capacities for the primary energy sources.
+If generator nameplate capacity is exceeded by net summer capacity, provide the reason(s) in SCHEDULE 7.
+COMMENTS. - 2.
+For line 2, Net Capacity, enter the generator's net summer and net winter capacities for the primary energy source.
 Report in megawatts, rounded to the nearest tenth.
 For generators that are out of service for an extended period or on standby or have no generation during the respective seasons, report the estimated capacities based on historical performance.
 For generators that are tested as a unit, a single aggregate net summer capacity and a single aggregate net winter capacity may be reported.
 For hydroelectric, report the instantaneous capacity at maximum waterflow. - 3.
-For line 3a, Reactive Power Output (MVAR) Corresponding to Net Summer Capacity for generators with nameplate capacity of 10 MW or greater, based on the generator power capability curve for the generator, enter the lagging reactive power output and the leading reactive power output that correspond to the net summer capacity (line 2), adjusted for any impacts of exciter limiters.
+For line 3a, Maximum Expected Reactive Power Output (MVAR), enter the maximum reactive power outputs (MVAR) at the high side of the generator step-up transformer for generators with nameplate capacity of 10 MW or greater.
 A MVAR is a Mega Voltampere Reactive. - 4.
-For line 3b, Reactive Power Output (MVAR) Corresponding to Net Winter Capacity for generators with nameplate capacity of 10 MW or greater, based on the generator power capability curve for the generator, enter the lagging reactive power output and the leading reactive power output that correspond to the net winter capacity (line 2), adjusted for any impacts of exciter limiters.
-A MVAR is a Mega Voltampere Reactive. - 5.
-For line 4, Status Code, enter one of the following status codes:
+For line 3b, Maximum Reactive Power Absorption (MVAR), enter the maximum reactive power absorptions of the generator at the high side of the generator step-up transformer for generators with nameplate capacity of 10 MW or greater.
+A MVAR is a Mega Voltampere Reactive.